truenas/middleware/docs/userguide/freenas_sharing.rst

 * **xcopy:** similar to Microsoft ODX, copies happen locally rather than over the network.

-* **stun:** if a volume runs out of space, this feature pauses any running virtual machines so that the space issue can be fixed, instead of crashing with kernel panics.
+* **stun:** if a volume runs out of space, this feature pauses any running virtual machines so that the space issue can be fixed, instead of reporting write errors.

-* **threshold warning:** the system reports an error when a configurable capacity is reached.
+* **threshold warning:** the system reports a warning when a configurable capacity is reached.
 In FreeNAS, this threshold can be configured both at the pool level (see Table 10.5a) and the device extent level (see Table 10.5f).

 * **LUN reporting:** the LUN reports that it is thin provisioned.